 In this article we will cover...

 Have a completely luxurious Midtown stay in New York at this gay-friendly and modern hotel.
 If you’re on a romantic break, the minimalist and well-equipped hotel room is the perfect place to lock yourselves away for the night.
-There’s a restaurant serving Italian-American food on the top floor and a sky lounge with incredible views.
+A restaurant serving Italian-American food is on the top floor, and a sky lounge with incredible views.

 You might guess from the name, but the Roxy is all about old-school glamor and a touch of jazz.
-There is actually an underground jazz club in the hotel, as well as a cinema and a cocktail bar.
+There is an underground jazz club in the hotel, as well as a cinema and a cocktail bar.
 No wonder it’s one of the most popular gay hotels in New York!
 Once you retreat to your room, you’ll find comfortable beds and great amenities, which make this the perfect place to hunker down for a night of watching gay TV shows — if that is what you feel like.
 There is no judgment here!

 From the minute you see the elaborate front of the Dream Downtown, you know that you are staying somewhere pretty special.
 It’s appropriate that so many art galleries are nearby, as some of the décor here is close to being a work of art.
 The 315 rooms are inspired by New York lofts and every comfort is taken care of, from feather beds to wide-screen televisions.